 1(b).
 The actor1 [that the director criticized (e1/ Object) ]RC admitted the error.

 As shown in example (1), in English, the surface location of the gap differs minimally between SRCs and ORCs.
-This gap is indexed as e1, the empty position after the head noun ‘actor’ (called filler) left by removal of the RC.
+This gap is indexed as e1, the empty position after the head noun ‘actor’ (called filler) left by its removal out of the RC.
 However, SRCs and ORCs differ substantially in terms of the grammatical structure and function of the gap in the RC domain.
 The memory cost for integrating and resolving the structural dependency between the filler and the gap is an apt target for experimental study and has been widely used to gain insights into the role of WM in language processing and comprehension.

 For example, comprehending and processing these postnominal RCs requires indexing the head noun ‘actor’ as either a functional subject or the object of the verb ‘criticized’ in SRC and ORC and then storing the head noun in WM so it can later be assigned to the grammatical subject of the verb ‘admitted’ in the main clause.